department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/discovery-and-research/MyVA-mini-usability/MyVA mini-conversation-guide.md

 2. Do you currently, or have you ever, filed a claim or appeal with the VA?
 3. If you were to login to a personalized space on the VA, what are the top actions you'd want to take when managing your benefits?

+## Screenshare

+- I'll have you log in to VA.gov.
+We'll be starting today on the My VA page, so go ahead and click on My VA in the top right hand corner in the main navigation.
+Feel free to take a look at the page and then if you feel comfortable, share your screen with me.
+If you need help at all, I'm happy to help.

 ## Questions

-- We'll be starting today on the My VA page, so go ahead and click on My VA in the top right hand corner in the main navigation.

 **ALL PARTICIPANTS**

 1. Talk to me about what you see on this page and what you can do here.
-  - If you need to make a change to [section] how would you do that?
+  - If you needed to make a change to [section] how would you do that?
 3. What would you use this page for?
 4. What would make this page more useful to you?
 5. What is confusing about this page?